ryanschuhler/www-workspace/docker/README.markdown

 	* This is your running instance of liferay
 	* Notice you can add files to the `/www-workspace/docker/local/liferay/resources` and they will be copied to your instance for you
 	* If you want to download your own bundle instead of using the url to download, you can do so by adding a `bundle.zip` to the `/www-workspace/docker/base/liferay` folder

+## Upgrading the database
+There is an extra docker configuration for upgrading the latest lrdcom database to DXP.
+The upgrade-database.sh script will look for the latest database image and download it.
+The script deletes any existing local_mariadb containers and volumes so make sure you don't have any important data there.
+After importing the latest db image it runs the database upgrade process.
+If it runs successfully you will see the message done.
+On my system it takes about 1 1/2 hours.
+# Make sure you have already built the base images
+# Go to this folder docker/local/upgrade
+# Execute the upgrade-database.sh script
+# Wait till upgrade finishes (done message)
+> Completed Liferay core upgrade and verify processes in 5130 seconds >
+# Press ctrl-c to stop the mariadb container
+# Now if you do docker-compose up in the local directory, you should automatically have the upgraded data